Frequently Asked Questions Regarding Contacting Congress

 If you have received a “personal” letter, and therefore the above advice does not apply, congratulations!
 This is a sure sign you have made progress and gotten their attention.
 If at any stage you have questions or need guidance on how to respond/proceed feel free to contact us at info@LymphedemaTreatmentAct.org.

-What should I do if I have done all of the above will no success?
+What should I do if I have done all of the above with no success?

-1. call your Representative/Senator’s DC office and ask to speak to the Health Aide or other appropriate staff member if that office does not have a Health Aide; (look up the phone number here)
+1. call your Representative/Senator’s DC office and ask to speak to the Health Aide or other appropriate staff member if that office does not have a Health Aide; (look up House information here, and Senate information here)

-2. call your closest district office and ask to schedule an in-person meeting with your Representative/Senator; (look up the phone number here)
+2. call your closest district office and ask to schedule an in-person meeting with your Representative/Senator; (look up House information here, and Senate information here)

 3. join us on our annual trip to DC and we will help you get a meeting with your Representative/Senator’s office in Washington. (visit the Lymphedema Lobby Days page for more information)